BCDevOps/platform-services/security/vault/docs/introduction.md

 This Route object forwards the TLS traffic in passthrough mode to the underlying Vault Service object.
 The Service object then communicates with Vault's StatefulSet, which writes its data to a Persistent Volume.

-The Vault pods operate in a highly-available cluster mode employing the Raft consensus algorithm for data replication inside the Vault cluster.
+The five Vault pods operate in a highly-available cluster mode employing the Raft consensus algorithm for data replication inside the Vault cluster.

 ## Multi-Cluster Architecture